We respect your privacy and are committed to protecting it.

 We may use third-party media companies to place ads for our services on other companies'

-web sites.
-If you view a web page where our ads appear, the online media company may place a
+web sites or place other companies' ads on our website/s.
+If you view a web page where ads appear, the online media company may place a

 cookie on your computer or use a web beacon.